Aliases for FCER1G Gene

 GeneCards Summary for FCER1G Gene

 FCER1G (Fc Fragment Of IgE, High Affinity I, Receptor For; Gamma Polypeptide) is a Protein Coding gene.
-Diseases associated with FCER1G include aplastic anemia.
-Among its related pathways are PI-3K cascade and Akt Signaling.
-GO annotations related to this gene include IgG binding and IgE receptor activity.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include transmembrane signaling receptor activity and IgE binding.

 UniProtKB/Swiss-Prot for FCER1G Gene